usdigitalresponse/usdr-gost/docs/styling.md

 This app is built with [Bootstrap Vue](https://bootstrap-vue.org/).

 The implementation of the USDR design system primarily overrides Bootstrap's theme colors and fonts.
+Bootstrap provides a small set of [theme color definitions](https://getbootstrap.com/docs/5.0/customize/css-variables/#root-variables).
+This is the primary way the USDR brand is expressed in this app through Bootstrap.

-The override definitions live in [custom.scss](../packages/client/scss/custom.scss).
+These theme override definitions live in [custom.scss](../packages/client/scss/custom.scss).

 ## Using USDR styles in the app